mertonium/jquery-hoverexpand/README.md

     $('div').hoverexpand({
       minHeight: '100px',           // If an element has a height greater than minHeight, it will become 'expandable'
-      collapsedClass: 'expand-me'   // Class to be added to 'expandable' elements.
+      collapsedClass: 'expand-me',  // Class to be added to 'expandable' elements.
 The class is removed at the end of the expand event
-    });
+      hoverTime: 500                // Time (in ms) that a user must hover over an element before it expands });

 **The License:**